 *Our programs for students in middle school are drop-off programs.
 A Medical Release form will be emailed after registration for each participant.

-Programs for students in elementary school require a parent to stay with the child(ren) and families will need to bring bag lunches.
+Programs for elementary students require a parent to stay with the child(ren).
 Younger siblings are welcome and are considered particpants in the program.
 Infant siblings are free.

 Our grade designations are guidelines, not rules.